Biden assault allegation prompts GOP attacks, Dem worries

 “The campaign has issued statements, but he hasn’t issued any statements in his own voice,” said former Democratic National Committee Chairwoman Donna Brazile.
 “It’s not helping, it’s just damaging - not only to the person who has come forward, but it’s also damaging the candidate.”

-Lis Smith, who worked as a top strategist on former South Bend, Indiana, Mayor Pete Buttigieg’s campaign, also called on the Biden campaign to speak up.
+Lis Smith, who worked as a top strategist on Pete Buttigieg’s presidential campaign, also called on the Biden campaign to speak up.

 “These accusations have not been found to be credible, so it’s in the Biden campaign’s interest to nip this in the bud directly and do it quickly,” she said.

 The November contest between Biden and Trump will be the first presidential race of the #MeToo era, which has led numerous women to come forward with allegations of sexual assault.
-Trump himself has been accused of assault and unwanted touching by numerous women, charges he denies.
+Trump himself has been accused of assault and unwanted touching by numerous women, allegations he denies.
 He was forced to apologize during the 2016 campaign after he was heard on a recording bragging about using his fame to assault women.

 Women are a core constituency for Democrats, and Biden has a mixed history.
-While he authored the Violence Against Women Act as a senator, he also came under heavy criticism for his handling of Anita Hill’s Senate testimony in the 1990s.
+While he wrote the Violence Against Women Act as a senator, he also came under heavy criticism for his handling of Anita Hill’s Senate testimony in the 1990s.
 Just before he launched his 2020 campaign, several women accused him of unwanted touching, behavior for which he apologized.

 Biden has pledged to pick a woman as a running mate, and the allegation has left those thought to be in contention in a tough spot.

-Stacey Abrams, the former Georgia Democratic governor candidate, said “women deserve to be heard and I believe they need to be listened to, but I also believe that those allegations have to be investigated by credible sources.”
+Stacey Abrams, the former Georgia Democratic governor candidate, said, “Women deserve to be heard, and I believe they need to be listened to, but I also believe that those allegations have to be investigated by credible sources.”

 “The New York Times did a deep investigation and they found that the accusation was not credible,” she added.
 “I believe Joe Biden.”

 That echoed talking points issued by the Biden campaign to surrogates last week that were obtained by The Associated Press.
-They pointed to investigations by The New York Times, The Washington Post and AP that found no other allegation of sexual assault and no pattern of sexual misconduct.
+They pointed to investigations by The New York Times, The Washington Post and the AP that found no other allegation of sexual assault and no pattern of sexual misconduct.

 Some Democratic donors and fundraisers say the issue has not come up in calls with party financiers.
 Others worry that it could be used against Biden, much as Hillary Clinton’s private email server and the activities of the Clinton Foundation were wielded against her by Trump.